How to Remove Text Diacritics Online: A Complete Guide to Accent Removal, Character Normalization, and Practical Applications

 Les Miserables: Resume and Themes

-You can then lowercase and hyphenate to produce a clean slug like les-miserables-resume-and-themes.
+From there, lowercase and hyphenate to get a clean slug like les-miserables-resume-and-themes.

 Input: